Shoeboxed/api/README.md

 print(signature)
 ```

+Your application that receives the notification must return a status code in the
+200s.
+If it does not, or if we encounter any other network error, then we will
+retry the notification up to 10 times, in increasing intervals.
+The exact times
+at which we will retry the notification are `2^n * 90`, where `n` is the number
+of retries between 1 and 10; the resulting number is the number of seconds after
+the original notification at which we will attempt to retry.

 In the near future, we will also support sending notifications for document
 status changes for users that have granted access to a particular API application,
 instead of only tracking status changes for documents that have been created by